msf4-0/ERPNext-Frepple-Enhanced-Integration/README.md

 Frepple Custom App built based on Frepple Advanced Planning and Scheduling software.
 It was built to integrate with ERPNext, act as a connector (middle station) that allow bidirectional data transfer between Frepple software and ERPNext.
 It is also used to map the data type between Frepple software and ERPNext since both software do not use the same data structure and format.

-## Prerequisite
-1. Installed the Frepple and successfully launched it on the localhost.
-Refer to [this document](https://docs.google.com/document/d/1P4U1rZszydwy2LmVAuC4lvYPl-dFw86LSC8Fz8zRsIE/edit?usp=sharing) for installing Frepple software.
-2. Installed the ERPNext and successfully launched it on the localhost.
-Refer to [this github repository](https://github.com/msf4-0/IRPS-Enhanced-Frepple-Integration) to install ERPNext with Frepple integration app.

 ## The App Contains
 1. All necessary Frepple software menus for production planning process.
 <img width="865" alt="Frepple_doctype_pages" src="https://user-images.githubusercontent.com/108999556/188206023-0df12d25-06fa-43c3-af86-1a7059592e7b.png">